gpsoft/kunya/README.md

 - `Vim` for editor
 - `vim-fireplace` for interactive programming

 The project is based on [martinklepsch/electron-and-clojurescript](https://github.com/martinklepsch/electron-and-clojurescript).
+See also [his awesome YouTube video](https://youtu.be/tBnu2JmK4p0).
+He uses emacs though.

 # Setup
 ## `~/.boot/boot.properties`